aps831/workstation/README.md

 Timeshift will require manual configuration.

+Virtual machines will need adding to Virtualbox and the location for saving virtual machines updated.

 The printer may be installed automatically for a local install but may need to be done manually for a network install.  `hp-setup -i` can be run for a full install, or `hp-plugin -i` to install just the driver for the printer.
 To share the printer, go to the start menu and then `Printers -> Servers -> Settings -> Publish Shared Printer`.

 ### Specified Versions